JessielCH/JessielCH/README.md

 - [Python Networking Project](https://github.com/JessielCH/Final-_py): Python program for connecting to other computers to obtain data.
 - [Web Project](https://github.com/JessielCH/arq-p1-projecto): Contributed to a project to display data from other computers on a website.

-## Contributions 🌐

-- [Project Name](URL to Project): Description of your contribution.

-Feel free to reach out if you'd like to connect or collaborate!
-Let's build something awesome together! 🚀

 <!---
 JessielCH/JessielCH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.